Numerical simulations of jet launching and breakout from collapsars: Discussion

+The propagation of our successful jets (Figure~\ref{fig:shock_front}) shows that the jets break out of the star in times shorter than those typically reported in the range $t \sim 5$–$10$~s \citep[e.g.,][]{lopezcamara2009,lopezcamara2016,Hamidani2017,harrison18,Hamidani2021-expanding,Suzuki2022,urrutia22_3D,Urrutia2023Gws,Pais2023collapsars}.
+This is due to the high magnetisation of our models.
+An improvement in the structure of the collapsar progenitor could further reduce the breakout time.
+Additionally, three-dimensional simulations would be required to confirm this result.

 Our 2.5-dimensional simulations capture the essential global parameters and necessary conditions for jet launching.
 However, future work should include full 3D simulations for direct comparison.
 Three-dimensional models \citep[e.g.,][]{Moesta2014,BrombergTchekhovskoy2016,gottlieb2022a,magnetorotational1} produce more asymmetric structures and turbulence-driven magnetic energy transfer.
-Another effect observed in 3D simulations is jet wobbling \citep[][]{gottlieb2022b}, however the jet opening angle, defined for the region with $\sigma \geq 1$, remains similar to the values reported in this work.
+Another effect observed in 3D simulations is jet wobbling \citep[][]{gottlieb2022b}.

-In our simulations, the high spin parameter $a = 0.9$ guarantees sufficient magnetic flux to collimate jets with a dipolar magnetic field \citep[e.g.,][]{MacFadyenWoosley1999,BrombergTchekhovskoy2016,gottlieb2022a}.
+In our simulations, the high spin parameter $a = 0.9$ guarantees sufficient magnetic flux to collimate jets with a dipolar magnetic field \citep[e.g.,][]{MacFadyenWoosley1999,Burrows_2007,BrombergTchekhovskoy2016,gottlieb2022a}.
 We obtain jet luminosities of $10^{49}\lesssim L \lesssim 10^{53}\,\mathrm{erg\,s^{-1}}$, consistent with typical observed GRB values \citep[e.g.,][]{Salafia2023structuredjets,Angulo2024}.
-Simulations with lower, constant spins \citep[e.g.,][]{Gottlieb2023lowspining} produce jets with luminosities $L_j \lesssim 10^{52}\,\mathrm{erg\,s^{-1}}$, an order of magnitude lower than our most magnetized case.
+Simulations with lower, constant spins \citep[e.g.,][]{Gottlieb2023lowspining,Issa2025b} produce jets with luminosities $L_j \lesssim 10^{52}\,\mathrm{erg\,s^{-1}}$, an order of magnitude lower than our most magnetised case.
 In collapsar models, simulations have shown that the spin can decrease to $a \approx 0.2$ within approximately one second \citep[e.g.,][]{Janiuk2023collapse}, and analytical estimates suggest that the evolution of the luminosity $L_j(t)$ can be modified by longer timescales \citep[e.g.,][]{Jacquemin-Ide2024}.
-In addition, more complex structures of the magnetic field can regulate the luminosity of the jet, produced less energetic successful jets \citep{bugli2021,bugli2023}.
+In addition, more complex structures of the magnetic field can regulate the luminosity of the jet, producing less energetic successful jets \citep{bugli2021,bugli2023}.